Covid in Scotland: Record day for booster vaccines

 A speedy booster programme is considered vital in tackling the threat of the Omicron variant, which is much more infectious than other strains.

-Mr Yousaf said a request for military personnel to help accelerate the vaccination programme has now been approved.
+A request for military personnel to help Scotland's vaccination programme has now been approved, the Scottish government has confirmed.

 An additional 100 military vaccinators will join 100 existing staff and begin delivering vaccinations from next week.

-The health secretary said demand for boosters meant people might have to queue at drop-in centres, but urged "everyone to be patient".
+Mr Yousaf said demand for boosters meant people might have to queue at drop-in centres, but urged "everyone to be patient".

 "The emergence of the Omicron variant of Covid-19 is adding to the winter pressures usually faced by the NHS," he said.